AIT-Assistive-Autonomous-Systems/vision_rviz_plugins/README.md

 ## License

+This project is licensed as Apache 2.0, see LICENSE for additional information.

+### Icon copyright

-Detection3DArray Display icon: https://thenounproject.com/term/detection/3600444/
+Detection3DArray Display icon taken from https://thenounproject.com/term/detection/3600444/ and optimized using svgo.

-detection by sachin modgekar from the Noun Project, licensed as CCBY
+'detection' by sachin modgekar from the Noun Project, licensed as CCBY